 The most important thing about potting up cuttings is being very gentle with the roots.
 They can be very fragile and the newly rooted cuttings may not have large enough root systems to handle losing a few roots.

 Plant cuttings so that the crown of the plant is just above the soil surface when the soil settles.
 The crown of the roots is where the roots transition to the growing portion of the plant stem that is above the soil.
-I fill the pots prior to planting with soil then hold the cutting where I want the crown to be.
+I fill the pots before planting with soil then hold the cutting where I want the crown to be.
 Then I gradually fill with soil until it can stand on it’s own.

 After filling the pot I tamp it down gently so that the soil can compress and push out any air pockets in the soil.
 Lastly I’ll water it in and add additional soil if needed after the soil settles.